17 Iconic Grammy Award Performances to Watch Before This Weekend's Show

-The Grammy Awards ceremony is the music industry’s biggest night.
-The show’s performances are almost guaranteed to leave our jaws on the floor and provide plenty of water-cooler talk for the next day.
-But there have been some iconic Grammy performances in the past that this year’s artists will have to live up to—and we have faith that they can pull it off.
+The Grammy Awards is the music industry's biggest night.
+The show's performances are almost guaranteed to leave our jaws on the floor and provide plenty of water cooler talk for the next day.
+There have been some seriously iconic Grammy performances in the past that this year's artists will have to live up to—but we have faith that they can pull it off.

-Hosted by Alicia Keys and featuring performances by Lizzo, Billie Eilish, and Ariana Grande, this year’s show will surely follow in the footsteps of all those that came before.
-It’s hard to narrow down the most iconic performances of the Grammys’ 70-plus-year history.
-The performances below are just a taste, but a good place to start to get you in the award-show mood.
+Hosted by Trevor Noah and featuring performances by musicians including Bad Bunny, Cardi B, and Taylor Swift, the 2021 show will surely be a must-watch.
+And hopefully, the performances will measure up to those of years past.
+It's hard to narrow down the most iconic performances of the Grammys' 60-plus-year history, so the performances below are just a taste, but they're a good place to start to get you in the awards show mood.